I received the following email the other day:

-(Warning: you may find one or more of the following stereotypes offensive.)
+(Warning: one or more of the following stereotypes may be considered offensive.)

 Plenty of folk in the expedition industry come from moneyed backgrounds and have found adventuring to be a worthwhile thing to do with their time and cash, and a fair few more have high-income partners and no particular need to earn much more than pocket money.
 These people are absolutely deserving of the title ‘adventurer’ (or explorer/expeditioner, depending on your definition of the words).
 It accurately reflects the subject that occupies most of their energies.

 Many more who don’t have these luxuries have forged a wide variety of income streams — most commonly corporate motivational speaking (the biggest money spinner) and school talks, but also TV presenting, live workshops, books, and paid positions on expedition teams — that allow them to dedicate most or all of their energy to adventuring or related subjects such as planning, educating, evangelising, or storytelling in some form or other.
 These self-made adventurers are generally very open about their profession and there are countless inspirational stories of dedication and hard graft to be told here.